 A collection of programs on the State and National levels that recognize schools for excellence.

-To identify and recognize exemplary STEM Schools and STEM Programs, the STEM Recognition Program was developed.
-This program provides a standard definition of quality STEM implementation using the STEM School Progress Rubric as the framework and backbone of the application process for implementing the 5 overarching STEM principles.
-Schools have an opportunity to submit an application providing narrative and artifactual evidence of their schools distinguished STEM approaches to leading and learning.
+To identify and recognize exemplary STEM Schools and STEM Programs, the STEM Schools of Distinction recognition program was developed.
+This program provides a standard definition of quality STEM implementation using the STEM School Progress Rubric as the framework and backbone of the application process for implementing the 5 Overarching STEM Principles.
+Schools have an opportunity to submit an application providing narrative and artifactual evidence of their schools' distinguished STEM approaches to leading and learning.

-National Blue Ribbon Schools are recognized in one of two performance categories, based on all student scores, subgroup student scores and graduation rates:
+With its 39th cohort, the National Blue Ribbon Schools Program has bestowed approximately 10,000 awards.
+In North Carolina, a total of 172 schools have been recognized as Blue Ribbon schools since the program’s inception in 1982.
+All schools are honored in one of two performance categories, based on all student scores, subgroup student scores, and graduation rates:

-- Exemplary High Performing Schools.
-Schools are among their state’s highest-performing schools as measured by state assessments or nationally normed tests.
+Exemplary High Performing Schools are among the state’s highest performing schools as measured by state assessments or nationally normed tests.

-- Exemplary Achievement Gap Closing Schools.
-Schools are among their state’s highest-performing schools in closing achievement gaps between a school’s subgroups and all students over the past five years.
+Exemplary Achievement Gap Closing Schools are among the state’s highest performing schools in closing achievement gaps between a school’s subgroups and all students over the past five years.